How We Run VPN Speed Tests

 - San Francisco, US

 - Sydney, Australia

 - Tokyo, Japan

 While your city may not be on this list, we hope that the global spread is wide enough that you can find one near enough to you to estimate what your own speeds might be like.

 2. Manual VPN Speed Tests

-We test four major server locations: a local one (which for us is London, UK), one in Western Europe (somewhere like Germany that’s a little further away from us, but not too far), one on the East Coast of the US (usually New York, a popular location for anyone using a VPN for streaming), and Australia (which is the farthest possible location from us that’s usually catered to by VPN providers).
+We test four major server locations: a local one (which for us is London, UK), one in Western Europe (somewhere like Germany that’s a little further away from us), one on the East Coast of the US (usually New York, a popular location for anyone using a VPN for streaming), and Australia (which is the farthest possible location from us).

-You can look at the distance each of those countries is from our location and apply it to your own situation.
+You can look at the distance each of those countries from our location, and apply it to your own situation.

 We ensure consistency by using the same computers for testing.
-These computers are connected via ethernet cable to a dedicated 100Mbps router in our office which isn’t used by any other devices.
+These computers are connected via Ethernet cable to a dedicated router that isn’t used by any other devices.

 Each VPN we test is installed on a clean virtual machine.
-This means that they essentially have a completely clean, unused operating system to themselves – no chance of clashing or interfering with each other.
-You can see these results in each one of our VPN reviews, or see which are the fastest VPNs in 2021 based on our manual speed tests.
+In essence, they have a completely clean, unused operating system to themselves with no clash or interference from other VPN software.